Western Samoan patrol vessel Nafanua

 Nafanua (04) is a Pacific Forum patrol vessel operated by Western Samoa's police.
 Like her 21 sister ships she was built in Australia.
-After the United Nations Convention on the Laws of the Seas extended maritime nations' exclusive economic zones to 200 km Australia agreed to give its smaller neighbours in the Pacific Forum patrol vessels of their own, so they could police their own sovereignty.
+After the United Nations Convention on the Laws of the Seas extended maritime nations' exclusive economic zones (EEZs) to 200 km Australia agreed to give its smaller neighbours in the Pacific Forum patrol vessels of their own, so they could police their extended EEZs.
 Nafanua is the ship Australia gave to Samoa.